hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 	Refer to the VMWare vSphere documentation, as needed.

-4. Enable the Virtual Machine Communication Interface (VMCI), a high-speed communication channel between a virtual machine and the ESXi host
+4. Enable the Virtual Machine Communication Interface (VMCI), a high-speed communication channel between a virtual machine and the ESX hypervisor.

 	a.
 On the **Hardware** tab, select **Enable VMCI Between VMs**.
 The **Hardware** tab should be open from the previous step.

 	b.
 Click **OK**.

-5. Power on the appliance VM using vCenter.
-The default credentials to login to the appliance VM is `stack/stack`.
+5. Power on the OVSvApp VM using vCenter.
+The default credentials to login to the OVSvApp VM is `stack/stack`.

-6. Install the VMWare tools into the appliance VM:
+6. Install the VMWare tools into the OVSvApp VM:

-	a.In the vSphere Client, right-click the appliance VM.
+	a.In the vSphere Client, right-click the OVSvApp VM.

 	b.
 Select **Guest > Install/Upgrade VMware Tools**.

-7. Launch the appliance VM console to install the VMware Tools from command line terminal:
+7. Launch the OVSvApp VM console to install the VMware Tools from command line terminal:

 	a.
-Right-click the appliance VM and select **Open Console**.
+Right-click the OVSvApp VM and select **Open Console**.

 	b.
 Enter the following commands: